tjesi/anonymous-tokens/README.md

 We present a simple protocol for anonymous tokens.
 The real world situation in mind is the Norwegian contract tracing app Smittestopp 2.0.
 We have three parties in our protocol: Smittestopp Backend, Smittestopp App and Smittestopp Verification.
 More information about the setting can be found in the [Fhi.Smittestopp.Documentation](https://github.com/folkehelseinstituttet/Fhi.Smittestopp.Documentation) repository.

 The situation is the following:
 - Smittestopp App (SA) initiate contact with Smittestopp Verification (SV) to report on a positive test.
-The user authenticates himself.
-- SV verifies that the user has tested positive, and issues a token to SA.
+- The user authenticates himself, SV verifies that the user has tested positive, and issues a token to SA.
 - SA sends the token to Smittestopp Backend (SB) together with his diagnosis keys.
 - SB verifies the token, and conditionally accept the keys and sends them to all users in the system.